 Jazz singer Jimmy Scott dies at 88

-Jimmy Scott, the US jazz singer whose high and haunting voice earned him many high-profile fans and a Grammy nomination, has died at the age of 88.
+singer whose high and haunting voice earned him many high-profile fans

 Scott had the rare genetic condition Kallmann's Syndrome, which meant he never reached puberty and his voice did not deepen.
+Madonna once described him as "the only singer who makes me cry".

 He also recorded with Lou Reed and appeared on the soundtrack to 1990s TV drama Twin Peaks.